Q: Do I have to pay tax?

 Q: How long until my images are on your website?

 A: For portrait sessions your digital images will be on the website in about 2 weeks.
-I will notify you if I am running behind due to a busy wedding season.
-For weddings, due to the large number of images that need to be processed and edited, the digital images will be complete about a month after the wedding.
+I will notify you if I am running behind.

 Q: Do you charge travel fees?

 A: For portrait sessions, I do not charge a travel fee for any location within 25 miles of Hamburg NY.
-For weddings, I do not charge a travel fee for any location within 50 miles of Hamburg NY.
-If your portrait session or wedding venue are beyond the 25/50miles, we will discuss a travel fee to compensate me for the amount of travel time and possible need for lodging.
+If your portrait session is beyond the 25 miles, we will discuss a travel fee to compensate me for the amount of travel time and possible need for lodging.

 Q: What forms of payment do you accept?